coreboot/coreboot/util/autoport/readme.md

 ## Supported platforms

 ### Chipset
-For any Sandy Bridge or Ivy Bridge platform the generated result should be bootable, possibly with minor fixes.
+For any Sandy Bridge, Ivy Bridge, or Haswell platform the generated result should be bootable, possibly with minor fixes.

 ### EC / SuperIO
 EC support is likely to work on Intel-based thinkpads.
 Other laptops are